Fujicracy/simulations-v2/RebalanceAPI/README.md

 ``{"totalInterestPaid":1209.9423361008921,"totalDayCount":58}``

 Note:
-- startDate and endDate format MM-DD-YYYY
+- "startDate" and "endDate" format: MM-DD-YYYY
-- lendingProvoders are comma separated
+- lendingProvoders are comma separated.
+Available proivders can be found in: Pools.js

 TODO:
 - host API
 - integrate API with React app